The Behavioral Toolbox

 Bdist(Bp, B) % -> 0

-This distance measure is applicable also to stable systems.
+This distance measure is applicable also to unstable systems.